PavanRangani/docs/docs/prd/philanthropy/browse.md

 ### UI requirement

 - Shows all payments in table
+- When there is no records in `Payments`, show this `No Payments Found` [message](https://drive.google.com/file/d/11YYlHQKtT2frzpA7rKco8V03oIUlUPCZ/view)
 - In tables records are grouped by Paid or Unpaid

 - Table columns